mbeader/rf2livetiming/README.md

 Receives data from the included rF2 plugin by UDP on loopback.
 Tracks best sector and lap times by the combination of track, driver name, vehicle name, and vehicle class.
-Serves best laps to client and updates in real time using socket.io.
+Serves best laps and current drivers to client and updates in real time using socket.io.

 ## Setup